rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 ```

 ### > processFireboltJson
+processFireboltJson function will perform following operations
-Iterating over the provided JSON and each object, resolve the values of params, context, or content if present, then returning the JSON with the updated value.
+- Iterate over each key in the provided JSON
+- Resolve the values of params, context, or content if present
+- Return the JSON with the updated value.

 ##### Params:
 | Param | Definition|